I-11 Rating: Meeting your Arc Enemy

 Rating Description

-During the missed approach, once clear of the Victorville Class D airspace, cancel IFR and return to Victorville VFR with a full stop landing.
-Pilots who are not yet familiar with the procedures are encouraged to research the topic through other references, especially the topic of flying DME arcs.
+Pilots who are not yet familiar with the procedures are encouraged to research the topic through other references, especially the topic of flying DME arcs and ODPs, see the Related Materials below.

 The required/recommended material list has been left empty, as it’s expected that pilots are able to retrieve Airport Facility Diagrams and instrument approach plates at this stage of the program.
-The ODP is available in the Special Takeoff Minimums publication, available through the KAJO airport page on skyvector and other online sources.
+The ODP is available in the Special Takeoff Minimums publication, available through the KAJO airport page on Skyvector and other online sources.

 Obstacle Departure Procedures